Cardiac muscle: Regeneration

 It was commonly believed that cardiac muscle cells could not be regenerated.
 However, this was contradicted by a report published in 2009.
 Olaf Bergmann and his colleagues at the Karolinska Institute in Stockholm tested samples of heart muscle from people born before 1955 who had very little cardiac muscle around their heart, many showing with disabilities from this abnormality.
-By using DNA samples from many hearts, the researchers estimated that a 4-year-old renews about 20% of heart muscle cells per year, and about 69 percent of the heart muscle cells of a 50-year-old were generated after he or she was born.
+By using DNA samples from many hearts, the researchers estimated that a 4-year-old renews about 20% of heart muscle cells per year, and about 69% of the heart muscle cells of a 50-year-old were generated after they were born.

 One way that cardiomyocyte regeneration occurs is through the division of pre-existing cardiomyocytes during the normal aging process.

 In the 2000s, the discovery of adult endogenous cardiac stem cells was reported, and studies were published that claimed that various stem cell lineages, including bone marrow stem cells were able to differentiate into cardiomyocytes, and could be used to treat heart failure.

 However, other teams were unable to replicate these findings, and many of the original studies were later retracted for scientific fraud.